 The Emperor’s plan was to begin with a massive artillery barrage and an attack on Hougoumont.
 This was intended to force Wellington to commit his reserves to the defence of the chateau.
 The allied centre would be weakend before a major French infantry assault.

 Hougoumont was attacked at 11:30am and defended by British Foot Guards.
 It was to be the scene of desperate fighting throughout the day.
 Although the fact that it never fell to the French, meant that Wellington’s right flank was secure.

 The French artillery barrage began at about midday, inflicting terrible casualties on the allied infantry along the ridge.
-Ninety minutes later, four French infantry divisions started to advance in a line that stretched from La Haye Sainte to Papelotte.
-They were met by allied artillery fire and the disciplined volleys of the 5th Division, followed by a cavalry charge carried out by the Household and Union Brigades.
+90 minutes later, four French infantry divisions advanced in a line that stretched from La Haye Sainte to Papelotte.
+They were met by allied artillery fire and the disciplined volleys of the 5th Division.
+It was then followed by a cavalry charge, carried out by the Household and Union Brigades.

 By 3pm the immediate threat to Wellington’s centre had passed.
 An hour later, British infantry were presented with the amazing sight of nearly 4,000 French horsemen coming towards them.
 The infantry immediately ‘formed square’ to create solid fortresses, which musket fire could be poured to disrupt and cavalry charge.

 Protected by artillery, none of the squares was broken and, as French casualties mounted, the cavalry withdrew.
 Elsewhere, however, the French did enjoy success, taking La Haye Sainte when the defenders ran out of ammunition.
 This persuaded Napoleon that the allies were cracking.